Powered Subwoofer Cable

 Why pay two and three times as much for inferior cable?
 Our powered subwoofer cable is made of pure Oxygen Free Copper and includes both a foil and copper mesh shield to prevent RF and EM interference.
 Gold plated connectors ensure the best signal transfer.

-Use the short 3 foot cable when you want to connect one of our subwoofer amplifiers near your home theater receiver and other equipment (you then run standard 14 gauge speaker cable to connect the subwoofer amplifier to the subwoofer).
-Use the longer cables when the subwoofer amplifier is built-in or located close to, or under, the subwoofer.
+Use the short 3 foot cable (recommended) when your separate subwoofer amplifier can be located near your home theater receiver.
+You then run standard 14 gauge speaker cable to connect the subwoofer amplifier to the subwoofer.
+Use the 30 foot cable when the subwoofer amplifier is positioned close to, or under, the subwoofer.

 Unlike speaker cable which conducts a powered signal, a powered subwoofer cable transmits an unpowered signal from your home theater receiver or decoder to the subwoofer's amplifier.
 This "line level" signal is susceptible to electro-magnetic (EM) and radio frequency (RF) interference from its surroundings.